-SBA backed loans are down 31% in South Florida.
-The new SBA SOP (standard operating procedures) have made the rules more onerous for Entering clients and prospects.
+SBA-backed loans are down 31% in South Florida.
+The new SBA SOP (standard operating procedures) has made the rules more onerous for business exiting and Entering clients and prospects.
 A constant refrain we hear from banks is we would have done this deal a year ago.
 In the past, we would have placed loans with 1-2 target banks and typically that was good enough.
-Now we place packages at 3-5 lenders and are constantly researching new lender’s risk parameters and appetite for loans by market segments.
+Now we place packages at 3-5 lenders and are constantly researching new lenders’ risk parameters and appetite for loans by market segments.

-This is toughest borrowing market we at Bankers Advocate have seen in in 10-15 years.
+This is the toughest borrowing market we at Bankers Advocate have seen in 10-15 years.
 What steps can you take to make sure a lender will fund your transaction?

-- Source of Equity-Rules have tightened on borrowing monies against your house and other assets.
+- Source of Equity – Rules have tightened on borrowing monies against your house and other assets.
 Coverage on this new debt cannot be only covered by the cash flow from the new business.
 Verification of funds by the lender has been made stricter too.
-Documentation and analysis needs done prior to the loan being submitted.
+Documentation and analysis need to be done prior to the loan being submitted.

-- Exiting Seller Financing-Lenders like to see the Exiting party “invested” in the process.
+- Exiting Seller Financing – Lenders like to see the Business Exiting party “invested” in the process.
 Some amount of seller financing is encouraged and even required on some deals by the SBA.